You are here

 b.
 Cultural Diversity in the US (3 credits)

 c.
 Sustainability (3 credits)

-- An LE Core course that meets the criteria for part II (Knowledge Domains) and part III (Key Topics) may be used to fulfill both requirements.
-A course in the major that meets the criteria for parts Ib, Ic, II and/or III may be used to satisfy both major and LE Core requirements
+- A course in the major that meets the criteria for Parts Ib, Ic, II and/or III may satisfy requirements for both a major and the Liberal Education Program.

 - Liberal Education courses offered at the 3000- and 4000-levels within the major satisfying a Key Topics requirement are not required to serve a wide spectrum of students.

 - If approved by the relevant department, a Liberal Education course may also satisfy a requirement in a student’s major or minor.

 All courses currently approved in the Liberal Education Program can be viewed at: http://www.d.umn.edu/catalog/liberal-education